patricksavalle/rest-api-cheatsheet/README.md

         GET /wholes/$id           // returns a 'whole'
-        GET /parts/wholeid/$id    // returns 'parts' for a specified whole
+        GET /parts/wholeid/$id    // returns 'parts' for a specified whole GET /parts/partsid/$id    // returns a part by it id

   * Don't be dogmatic, flat and non-domain-model URLs are sometimes needed.